Two questions of Moorhouse on indiscernible locally finite generalized quadrangles: There are only singletons (in both and )

+{\em Now suppose that the number of equivalence classes of $\asymp$ is not countable.}\quad In that case, we apply transfinite recursion to construct $\underline{\upalpha}$.
+We index the equivalence classes of $\asymp$ and $\asymp'$ by ordinals in the usual way (and note that both sets have the same size).
+Suppose $s_\upalpha$ is an element which was already paired to $s'_\upalpha$; then below, $\widehat{s'_\upalpha}$ denotes the sequence $\Big\{ s'_\epsilon \Big\}_{\epsilon \leq \upalpha}$.
+For equivalence classes of $\asymp$ which are indexed by successor ordinals and not yet paired, we refer to the proof of the countable case.
+If the index $\upalpha$ is a limit ordinal, then we define

+As such, we have defined $\underline{\upalpha}$.
+The rest is the same as in the countable case. \\

-{\em Alternative argument}.\quad One can also define $\alpha$ through the method presented in the penultimate item (B) in the enumeration above (which essentially solely concentrates on the images of $S_V$, starting from an order automorphism $\alpha'$ as above).
+{\em Alternative argument} (in both the countable and uncountable case).\quad One can also define $\upalpha$ through the method presented in the penultimate item (B) in the enumeration above (which essentially solely concentrates on the images of $S_V$, starting from an order automorphism $\upalpha'$ as above).
 The essence is the same. \\